jordimassaguerpla/SUSE_hackweek_18/01-How_to_setup_SUSE_CaaSP_kubernetes_crio_GPU.md

               nvidia.com/gpu: $GPUS
     EOF

-Apply the pod creation file and review the pod's logs and node assignment: `kubectl apply -f cuda-vector-add.yaml && kubectl logs cuda-vector-add && kubectl get pods -o wide | grep cuda-vector-add`
+Apply the manifest and review the pod's logs and node assignment: `kubectl apply -f cuda-vector-add.yaml && kubectl logs cuda-vector-add && kubectl get pods -o wide | grep cuda-vector-add`

 The outpush should be similar to this:
-* Remove the pod: `kubectl delete -f cuda-vector-add.yaml`

     kubectl logs cuda-vector-add
     [Vector addition of 50000 elements]